Classic 4-Day Inca Trail to Machu Picchu – 2026 Trek

 Comprehensive Experience:

-The 4-day trek allows for a broader exploration of the Inca Trail, covering approximately 43 kilometers (26.7 miles) and passing through various landscapes.
+The 4-day trek offers a broader exploration of the Inca Trail, covering approximately 43 kilometers (26.7 miles) and passing through diverse landscapes.
 Trekkers can visit significant archaeological sites, experience different ecological zones, and fully immerse themselves in the trail’s cultural and historical aspects.

 Acclimatization and Gradual Ascent: